Grants to enhance international student wellbeing

 - create positive opportunities for students to get involved in the local community.

 When to apply

-The 2019 international student wellbeing grants are now closed.
+The 2020 international student wellbeing grants round two are now open.

 You can apply if you are any of the following: